Joe Maddalena – Digging for Hollywood Treasure

 “I have a much larger staff,” he says.
 “Profiles in History is a pretty sophisticated business model.
 What you are seeing on television is a piece of that business model.
 You’re seeing some of my staff, but I have a much larger staff than that, obviously, to facilitate the size of our company.
 What you’re seeing on the show is some of the pertinent people of our team who are involved in procuring goods – who are travelling.
 Basically, their expertise is finding things and sourcing out leads and authenticating things.
 You’re seeing that element on the show.
 Back at the office, we have a whole support staff of people who process everything else that we do.
 Even when you see the show, it’s a little bit more elaborate than what you are seeing on television.
 That really is just a slice of what we do.”

-HUNTING HOLLYWOOD — “Chitty Chitty Bang Bang” — Photo by: Akira Suemori/SyFy
+HOLLYWOOD TREASURE — “Chitty Chitty Bang Bang” — Photo by: Akira Suemori/SyFy

 Maddalena picked just the right time to get into entertainment memorabilia, because the market has exploded over the past couple of decades.
 Maddalena often sells to private collectors, but he has also worked with museums and even theme restaurant changes.
 In fact, he gratefully acknowledges, in the early years of his entertainment specialty, one of his biggest customers was the Planet Hollywood restaurant chain.